On a Cop Show

 - Happens many times in Trauma Center and its spinoff, Trauma Team.

 - In the second season of Dexter, most of the main cast is under suspicion at some point of being the Bay Harbor Butcher.
-This is really only a partial example, as we've known who it is since the beginning of the show (spoiler: it's Dexter), and it is considered a victory when the wrong person is concluded to be the Butcher.
+We've known who it is since the beginning of the show it's Dexter, and it is considered a victory when the wrong person is concluded to be the Butcher.

 - Happens all the time in Casualty.